Subspace Adversarial Training: Abstract

 \section{Abstract}

 Single-step adversarial training (AT) has received wide attention as it proved to be both efficient and robust.
 However, a serious problem of catastrophic overfitting exists, i.e., the robust accuracy against projected gradient descent (PGD) attack suddenly drops to $0\%$ during the training.
-In this paper, we understand this problem from a novel perspective of optimization and firstly reveal the close link between the fast-growing gradient of each sample and overfitting, which can also be applied to understand the robust overfitting phenomenon in multi-step AT.
-To control the growth of the gradient during the training, we propose a new AT method, subspace adversarial training (Sub-AT), which constrains the AT in a carefully extracted subspace.
-It successfully resolves both two kinds of overfitting and hence significantly boosts the robustness.
-In subspace, we also allow single-step AT with larger steps and larger radius, which further improves the robustness performance.
-As a result, we achieve the state-of-the-art single-step AT performance: our pure single-step AT can reach over $\mathbf{51}\%$ robust accuracy against strong PGD-50 attack with radius $8/255$ on CIFAR-10, even surpassing the standard multi-step PGD-10 AT with huge computational advantages.
-The code is released$\footnote{\url{https://github.com/nblt/Sub-AT}}$.
+In this paper, we approach this problem from a novel perspective of optimization and firstly reveal the close link between the fast-growing gradient of each sample and overfitting, which can also be applied to understand robust overfitting in multi-step AT.
+To control the growth of the gradient, we propose a new AT method, \textbf{Sub}space \textbf{A}dversarial \textbf{T}raining (\textbf{Sub-AT}), which constrains AT in a carefully extracted subspace.
+It successfully resolves both kinds of overfitting and significantly boosts the robustness.
+In subspace, we also allow single-step AT with larger steps and larger radius, further improving the robustness performance.
+As a result, we achieve state-of-the-art single-step AT performance.
+Without any regularization term, our single-step AT can reach over $\mathbf{51}\%$ robust accuracy against strong PGD-50 attack of radius $8/255$ on CIFAR-10, reaching a competitive performance against standard multi-step PGD-10 AT with huge computational advantages.
+The code is released at \url{https://github.com/nblt/Sub-AT}.